yeopdodo86/A-Number-of-DFA-Calculator/README.md

 # A-Number-of-States-in-DFA-Calculator
 Calculates a pattern of numbers from the congruence mod x in base y as well as a number of states in DFA.
-Based on DFA calculation theory from professor William Gasarch's class.
+Based on the DFA calculation theory from professor William Gasarch's theory of computation class.

 <h2>Example</h2>
 Mod 8 in base 10